-- Citizens held a barbecue for the visiting congressmen on September 17, 1889, near what is known today as Stiles Park, at 8th and Walnut.
+- Citizens held a barbecue for the visiting congressmen on September 17m 1889, near what is known today as Stiles Park, at 8th and Walnut.
 Attendees bowed their heads in prayer before an afternoon of speeches and paeans to hardy pioneers.
-Research Division

 - The Bone and McKinnon Building at California and Robinson was the venue for an evening gala to welcome the Congressional delegation to Oklahoma City.
-Today this is the location of the ice rink in the Myriad Gardens.
-WHC, OU Libraries
+Thoday this is the location of the ice rink at Myriad Gardens.

 A visit by influential members of Congress in September 1889 was the most important event in Oklahoma since the Run itself.